Timmimim/GeOOlibrary/README.md

-# GeOOlibrary
+# BasicFrontendSetup

-This library offers Geoobjects with strict access control.
+This repository serves as a default environment.